 No waiting needed!
-As the icing sets pretty quickly, simply slice and serve, with a smile.
-Especially if you are baking this for a celebration.
-As has been said, a celebration without a cake is simply a meeting 😉.
+Since the icing sets pretty quickly, simply slice and serve, with a smile.
+Especially if baking for a celebration.
+It has been said, a celebration without a cake is simply a meeting.

 If you have enjoyed the recipe for this Maple Syrup Iced Coffee Bundt Cake then you may also like these:

-While shop bought cakes may be convenient, nothing compares to the taste of a home baked one.
-Since supermarkets cannot bake love into a cake, they simply cannot compete.
-Most of all, when made with love and given with a smile, homemade cakes are unique gift.
+Although shop bought cakes may be convenient, nothing compares to the taste of a home baked one.
+And supermarkets definitely do not bake love into a cake unlike cakes baked at home.
+Most importantly, when made with love and given with a smile, homemade cakes are unique gift.

 So, whatever you are making, baking and creating in your kitchens, have fun preparing a feast.
 Finally, remember that food tastes better when it is shared.